 Fair Labor Standards Act (FLSA) hours-worked principles shall be applied in determining whether an employee has worked 1,250 hours.

 The 12 months an employee must have been employed need not be consecutive months.
-If an employee is maintained on the payroll for any part of a week, the week counts as a week of employment (52 weeks is deemed equal to 12 months).
+If an employee is maintained on the payroll for any part of the week, the week counts as a week of employment (52 weeks is deemed equal to 12 months).

 An eligible employee shall be entitled to a total of 12 work weeks or 480 hours of unpaid leave during a 12-month period for one or more of the following circumstances: